raphael-proust/raphael-proust.github.io/about.md

 I also enjoy the [Pokémon](http://www.pokemon.com/us/) franchise, the [Zelda](https://www.zelda.com) series, most things made by [Introversion Software](http://introversion.co.uk/introversion/), [Smash Up](https://www.alderacsite.com/smash-up-home/), [Minecraft](http://minecraft.net/), and some other games.

 After babbling BASIC on my CASIO graph 65, I learned [OCaml](https://ocaml.org/).
-I consider it my main programming language.
+It is my go-to programming language for personal projects.
-I am also proficient, if rusty, in Python, Javascript, and Scala.
+I am rusty in Python, Javascript, and Scala.
 I have also been in contact with Scheme, Haskell and C.
+I am slowly learning rust.
 Most of my public software contributions are on [Gitlab](https://gitlab.com/raphael-proust) and on [Github](http://github.com/raphael-proust/).

 I speak French, English and some Spanish.